optimization

 Picture of a hand holding several twenty dollar bills

-The best businesses generally focus on repeatability, realizing that the more that you do something – anything, the better you should get at doing it.
+The best businesses generally focus on repeatability and reliability, realizing that the more you do something – the better you should get at doing it well.
 You develop a compelling selling story based on past successes, develop a solid reference base, and have identified the sweet spot from a pricing perspective.
-People keep buying what you are selling, and if your pricing is right there is money available at the end of the month to fund organic growth and operational efficiency efforts.
+People keep buying what you are selling, and if your pricing is right, money is available at the end of the month to fund organic growth and operational efficiency efforts.

-Finding ways to increase operational efficiency is the ideal way to reduce costs, but it does take time and effort to accomplish.
+Finding ways to increase operational efficiency is the ideal way to reduce costs, but it takes time and effort.
 Sometimes this is realized through increases in experience and skill.
 But, often optimization occurs through standardization and automation.
 Developing a system that works well, consistently applying it, measuring and analyzing the results, and then making changes to improve the process.
-An added benefit is that this approach increases quality as well, making your offering even more attractive.
+An added benefit is that this approach increases quality, making your offering even more attractive.

 Metrics should be collected at a “work package” level or lower (e.g., task level), which means they are related tasks at the lowest level that produce a discrete deliverable.
-This is a project management concept, and it works whether you are manufacturing something (although Bill of Materials may be a better analogy in this segment), building something, or creating something.
+This project management concept works whether you are manufacturing something (although a Bill of Materials may be a better analogy in this segment), building something, or creating something.
 This allows you to accurately create and validate cost and time estimates.
-And, when you are analyzing work at this level of detail it becomes easier to identify ways to simplify or automate the process.
+When analyzing work at this level of detail, it becomes easier to identify ways to simplify or automate the process.

-When I had my company we leveraged this approach to win more business with competitive fixed price project bids that provided healthy profit margins for us while minimizing risk for our clients.
-Bigger profit margins allowed us to invest in our own growth and success by funding ongoing employee training and education, innovation efforts, international expansion, as well as experiment with new things (products, technology, methodology, etc.) that were fun and often taught us something valuable.
+When I had my company, we leveraged this approach to win more business with competitive fixed-price project bids that provided healthy profit margins for us while minimizing risk for our clients.
+Bigger profit margins allowed us to invest in our own growth and success by funding ongoing employee training and education, innovation efforts, and international expansion, as well as experimenting with new things (products, technology, methodology, etc.) that were fun and often taught us something valuable.

-Those growth activities were only possible because of our focus on doing everything as efficiently and effectively as possible, learning from everything we did– good and bad, and having a tangible way to measure and prove that we were constantly improving.
+Those growth activities were only possible because we focused on doing everything as efficiently and effectively as possible, learning from everything we did – good and bad, and having a tangible way to measure and prove that we were constantly improving.

 Think like a CEO, act like a COO, and measure like a CFO.
 Do this and make a real difference in your own business!